 BID TAB.
-A b id tabulations ("bid tab") shows each bidder's bid amount for each pay item in a contract.
+A bid tabulation ("bid tab") shows each bidder's bid amount for each pay item in a contract.
 They are posted as soon as the authorized buyer certifies that a bid tab accurately reflects the bids received and publicly opened.

 BID SECURITY.
-A monetary payment guarantee that the bidder must make to ensure that the bidder agrees to will enter into a contract if it is awarded within the specified period of time; and which the bidder agrees to forfeit if, failure to do so will result in forfeiture of bid security the contract is not so consummated.
+A monetary payment that the bidder must make to ensure that the bidder agrees to enter into a contract if it is awarded within the specified period of time; and which the bidder agrees to forfeit if, the contract is not so consummated.